 Breaching is one of the greatest mysteries of whales.
 We know that both males and females can breach, that they breach at all times of the year, and that they will breach when alone or in groups.

 Whales will also breach once or many times and at both their breeding grounds and their feeding grounds.
-Whales often follow the lead from other whales and will often copy another whale when they breach.
+Whales often follow the lead of other whales and will often copy another whale when they breach.

 Although not the main reason, breaching has been shown to help whales in their search for food.
-By breaching from the water, surrounding fish can be stunned, trapped, herded or scared, allowing the whale to feed on them once back in the water.
+By breaching from the water, surrounding fish can be stunned, trapped, herded, or scared, allowing the whale to feed on them once back in the water.